kodecocodes/ios-interview/CS Fundamentals/README.md

 **Answer:**  Yep, go ahead.

+!!!IMG interviewer at a table looking quizzically, interviewee at whiteboard explaining enthusiastically, maybe add lots of word bubbles.!!!

 ### 3. Propose and Discuss Solution
 Once you feel like you know what you need to know, and the interviewer has given you their go-ahead on your direction, start laying out the solution.